 Revenue Logic — Are savings demonstrably bankable or theoretical?

-Pilot Validity — Does data reflect realistic or idealized scenarios?
+Pilot Validity — Does data reflect realistic or idealised scenarios?

 Net Time — Are verification costs deducted from efficiency claims?